Caroline Le Couteur

+Caroline Le Couteur (born 14 April 1952) is an Australian politician who has served as Vice President of Woden Valley Community Council since 2025 and previously served as an ACT Greens member of the Australian Capital Territory Legislative Assembly intermittently between 2008 and 2020.

-Caroline Le Couteur (born 1952) is an Australian politician.
-She was elected to the Australian Capital Territory Legislative Assembly representing the electorate of Molonglo for the ACT Greens at the 2008 election and defeated at the 2012 election In October 2016, she was re-elected to the assembly representing the new electorate of Murrumbidgee, serving a single term until her retirement in 2020.
+Le Couter was elected to the Australian Capital Territory Legislative Assembly representing the electorate of Molonglo for the ACT Greens at the 2008 election and defeated at the 2012 election In October 2016, she was re-elected to the assembly representing the new electorate of Murrumbidgee, serving a single term until her retirement in 2020.

 Life before election

-Le Couteur grew up in the Canberra suburb of Yarralumla.
+Born in Liverpool, England in 1952, Le Couteur grew up in the Canberra suburb of Yarralumla.
 Her father was the British physicist Kenneth Le Couteur.
 She was educated at Telopea Park High School and the Australian National University where she studied economics.
 She moved to Nimbin after the holding of the Aquarius Festival there in 1973 and stayed there for 11 years.
 While in Nimbin she was instrumental in forming a pre-school and primary school and became a solar (photovoltaic) panel retailer and installer.
 She subsequently moved back to Canberra and worked for the federal and territorial governments firstly in information technology and later in renewable energy policy.
-She later became an Executive Director of locally based, now ASX listed, company Australian Ethical Investment as well as their information technology manager.
+She later became an executive director of locally based, now ASX listed, company Australian Ethical Investment as well as their information technology manager.

 Le Couteur was active in the local environment community.
 She was at the time of her election one of the two national councillors of the Australian Conservation Foundation (ACF) and had previously been on the ACF's board.
 She was a keen supporter of groups such as the Australian and New Zealand Solar Energy Society, Pedal Power, Oxfam, Anglicare and the Conservation Council.